-(Another program of interest for this problem is Ted Molczan's IDSat.)
+Also: another program of interest for this problem is Ted Molczan's IDSat.

 Astrometrists routinely come across artificial satellites in their images, and often don't have a way to ID them.
 In such cases, they often keep getting data on them in hopes that they've found a more interesting (to an astronomer) object: a near-Earth asteroid.
 If it turns out to be an artificial satellite, then it's been a waste of effort.

-I've written a program to address this problem. sat_id reads in a file containing astrometric observations in the MPC format.
-Each time it comes across an observation, it looks for satellites that were close to the indicated coordinates at that time, as seen from that location.
-The resulting output contains the original lines from the file, with identifications added (we hope!) after each observation.
+To address this problem, sat_id reads in a file containing astrometric observations in the MPC 80-column and/or ADES formats.
+It then looks for catalogued satellites that match the observations, both in position and motion.
+The resulting output shows the original lines from the file, with identifications added (we hope!) after each observation.

 Next, you'll need to get a copy of all_tle.txt, a comprehensive list of orbital elements for currently-visible artificial satellites.
 The file is provided via www.tle.info, or from this site in Australia.
 UnZIP the file to extract all_tle.txt into the same directory as sat_id .
-(The .zip files are about 880 KBytes at present, unZIPping to about 2.3 MBytes.)
+(The .zip files are about 1.3 MBytes at present, unZIPping to about 3.7 MBytes.)
+Put that file in the same folder into which the above GitHub TLEs were cloned, or just make a new folder and put all_tle.txt into that.

 And now, you're ready to try it out.
 Suppose you have a file with MPC-formatted astrometry called vfmo.ast.
-You would open a DOS prompt, change to the sat_id directory, and run
+You would open a terminal, change to the folder containing the TLEs, and run

 sat_id vfmo.ast

-The program would read through the file, pausing at each observation as it looks for possible matches within .2 degrees.
+The program would read through the file, pausing at each observation as it looks for possible matches within four degrees that have roughly matching motion.
 It then outputs data concerning each possible match.

 If you wish to save the "match" data, you can redirect the output to go into a file, instead of to the console: